wazuh/wazuh-documentation/source/user-manual/wazuh-indexer/index-life-management.rst

 Index life management
 =====================

 To optimize your cluster performance, you can perform periodic operations, such as index rollovers and deletions.

 Index State Management (ISM) lets you automate these operational tasks.
 You can implement lifecycle policies, such as retention policies, for your data using ISM.
 ISM triggers index operations automatically based on your policies and the changes detected in index age, size, and documents count.

 Index rollover
 ---------------

-By default, Wazuh uses an ISM policy to rotate the ``wazuh-alerts-*`` and ``wazuh-archives-*`` indices automatically.
-It sets the following conditions for a rollover.
+Wazuh uses an ISM policy to rotate the ``wazuh-alerts-*`` and ``wazuh-archives-*`` indices automatically.

+If a rollover policy is missing, it sets a default one during the Wazuh indexer initialization.
+This default policy establishes the following conditions for the rollover.

 -  A single primary shard of an index is larger than 25 GB.
 -  The index is older than 7 days.